Celtic F.C. in European football: Years in the wilderness

 Under new Head Coach Wim Jansen, Celtic had to negotiate two qualifying rounds to qualify for the first round proper of the 1997–98 UEFA Cup.
 Welsh Inter Cabel-Tel were comfortably disposed of 8–0 on aggregate, but the next qualifying round against Tirol Innsbruck proved more difficult.
 An abysmal first-leg performance in Austria was salvaged only by a late Alan Stubbs free kick, Celtic losing 2–1 on the night but netting a valuable away goal.
 The return match in Glasgow was an exciting see-saw affair.
 Celtic twice took the lead in the first half, only for Innsbruck to equalise on each occasion, their second goal an own goal by Henrik Larsson just before half-time.
 Goals in the second half from Simon Donnelly and Craig Burley put Celtic ahead on aggregate, but Gernot Krinner's header on 82 minutes levelled the tie on aggregate and gave the Austrians the advantage because of the away goals rule.
 But Celtic responded with three minutes to go, Wieghorst showed excellent skill in the penalty box to control Donnelly's knockdown before shooting in.
 With the match going into injury time and the tie poised on a knife edge, Larsson went on a solo run forward, beating several tackles, before passing to Burley who scored from close range to clinch a 6–3 win on the night to progress on aggregate.
 Celtic were then drawn against Liverpool in the first round proper.

 Celtic went into the first leg in Glasgow as massive underdogs, and the match seemed to be going as expected when 17-year-old Michael Owen put the English side ahead on 6 minutes.
 Celtic continued to struggle during the opening 20 minutes but began to find form as the first half progressed.
-The start of the second half saw Celtic pushing forward more and they equalised on 53 minutes.
+The start of the second half saw Celtic pushing forward more and they equalized on 53 minutes.
 Jackie McNamara raced down the right wing, played a one-two with Craig Burley, then volleyed a powerful shot past David James.
 Simon Donnelly hit the post on 62 minutes, then a minute later the referee ignored what appeared to be a blatant foul on him in the penalty box.
 Celtic continued to press forward, and on 73 minutes were awarded a penalty when Larsson fell on being challenged by David James in the penalty box.
 Donnelly converted the resultant spot kick to put Celtic ahead.
 With full-time approaching, Steve McManaman picked the ball from inside his own half, dribbled 70 yards to the edge of the Celtic penalty box and curled a shot to level the match at 2–2.
 The return match at Anfield produced fewer chances and no goals, seeing Liverpool knock out Celtic on away goals.